giacman/mosaico/README.md

 ## 🚀 Local Setup Guide (Docker)

-Follow these steps to set up and run Mosaico on your local machine using Docker.
-This is the recommended approach for a consistent development environment.
+This is the recommended way to run Mosaico locally.
+It ensures consistent environments and simplifies dependency management.

 ### Prerequisites